Principal Investigator

 Staff

-Anna is a junior Environmental Biology major and project leader for an ongoing NSF funded project looking at long-term patterns of Larch tree stand establishment in post-fire environments in Siberia.
+Anna was a project leader in the McEwan lab who worked on our NSF-funded project looking at long-term patterns of Larch tree stand establishment in post-fire environments in Siberia.
 After receiving the Dean’s Summer Fellowship in 2022, Anna spent her summer on campus dating wood samples from a historic log cabin in Carillon Park, practicing dendrochronological techniques.
+During the summer of 2023 Anna worked full time in the lab supporting field work and continuing her Siberia project.
+She graduated with her BS Degree in Environmental Biology from the University of Dayton in December of 2023 and joined the lab as a full-time lab manager.